thomas-gale/pi-gen/README.md

 You are done.
 Insert the MicroSD in your Raspberry and turn it on.

-Instructions for Windows
+#Instructions for Windows

-Please read:
+Please see:

 https://www.raspberrypi.org/documentation/installation/installing-images/windows.md